 Does your mother have any, or many narcissism traits?
 Narcissism traits are the

 definitive list which decides if somebody has Narcissistic Personality Disorder.
-They have to have any 5 out of
+The official criteria from the current DSM V are listed here.

 - A person with narcissistic personality disorder has a grandiose sense of self-importance,